ianscottmartin/kollektion/README.md

 user to comics = many to many relationship
 How to use lists and dictionaries
 Use a list to show the relationships between users and comics

+Collection of Comics can be a varied and complicated hobby.
+In order to simply which issues one currently owns, this cli is perfect for that.